Beverley Nichols: Personal life

 Nichols was at school at Marlborough College before proceeding to Balliol College, Oxford in January 1917.
 His education was interrupted by military service with the Intelligence section at the War Office, as an instructor to an Officer Cadet Battalion in Cambridge, and as aide-de-camp to Arthur Shipley on the British University Mission to the United States.
 Nichols then returned to Oxford, where he was President of the Oxford Union and editor of Isis.
 In 1920 he passed the Shortened Honours degree in Modern History.

-He was homosexual and probably had a brief affair with the war poet Siegfried Sassoon, according to a Sassoon biographer.
+Nichols was homosexual and probably had a brief affair with the war poet Siegfried Sassoon, according to a Sassoon biographer.
 Nichols' long-term companion was the actor and director Cyril Butcher, the main beneficiary of Nichols' will, amounting to £131,750.

 Nichols died on 15 September 1983 and his ashes were scattered over St Nicholas' Churchyard, Glatton, Cambridgeshire, England.